 - Cat Girl: Sonya is part of the cat race.

 - The Cavalry: Chaurise arrives as a literal example, throwing Jezebel's Knights around like nothing.
-She still ultimately fails.
+She still ultimately fails when she confronts Jezebel herself, as it turns out she managed to bring a working gun from the future.

 - Cerebus Syndrome: The story still treats a lot of its subjects with lightness.
 Then, Sonya is suddenly cornered and dies.
 By the time Nix and Chaurise follow her, the story is a full-on dark drama.

-- Conveniently an Orphan: Both Mandy, and her former fiancé Brian are orphans, and Mandy even considers if that was the only reason they ended up attracted to each other.
+- Conveniently an Orphan: Both Mandy, and her former fiancé Brian are orphans, and Mandy even wonders if that was the only reason they ended up attracted to each other.

 - Cute Monster Girl: An entire world full of 'em.